 The photo above shows American soldiers forcing German boys in the Hitler Youth, some as young as 12 years old, to look at the dead bodies on the train.

 Why didn’t 1st Lt.
 Fritz Schnaittacher talk with some of the 1300 survivors?
-He was fluent in German, having been born in Germany, and he had lived there until 1933.
-Why didn’t he talk with Martin Rosenfeld, a Jewish survivor, who testified before an American Military Tribunal that some of the prisoners had been killed by American planes which strafed the train?
+He was fluent in German, having been born in Germany, and he had lived in Germany until 1933.
+Why didn’t he talk with Martin Rosenfeld, a Jewish survivor, who testified before an American Military Tribunal that some of the prisoners had been killed by American planes which had strafed the train?
 Why didn’t he talk with some of the members of the International Committee of Dachau, a prisoners’ organization that was in charge of the camp after the SS guards had left on April 28th?

 Maybe he did talk with some of the survivors of the “death train,” and he knew the truth about the train, but he could not write home about it because this information was being kept secret.

 It is interesting that 1st Lt.
-Schnaittacher did mention the liberation of Dachau, but he left out the part about Waffen-SS soldiers being gunned down with their hands in the air, after they had surrendered the camp.
+Schnaittacher did mention the liberation of Dachau, although he left out the part about Waffen-SS soldiers being gunned down with their hands in the air, after they had surrendered the camp.